 They found no clear association between soy intake and breast cancer, but they did identify a link between dairy milk and breast cancer.

 However, the full picture is, perhaps, slightly more complex.
 Some women use soy-based supplements as a natural alternative to hormone therapy during menopause.
-One large study investigated whether these supplements might be associated with breast cancer risk.
+One large

 The researchers found “no association between past use of soy supplements and breast cancer.”
 But, they also found that taking soy supplements, for some women, might increase the risk of breast cancer, particularly for those with a family history.